Employment Law for Employers: 10 Mistakes That Cost Brisbane Businesses

 Is it true that wage theft is now a criminal offence?

 Yes.
 From 1 January 2025, intentional underpayment of employee entitlements is a criminal offence under the Fair Work Act s327A.
-Maximum penalty: 10 years imprisonment for an individual, and significant financial penalties for corporations.
+The maximum penalty is 10 years imprisonment for an individual, and significant financial penalties apply to corporations.

 Can I include a non-compete clause in all my employment contracts?